Federal Aviation Administration (FAA), DOT.

 Notice of proposed rulemaking (NPRM).

-We propose to adopt a new airworthiness directive (AD) for certain Rolls-Royce Corporation (RRC) AE 3007C and 3007C1 model turbofan engines.
-This proposed AD was prompted by analysis and by cracks found in the high-pressure turbine (HPT) wheel during an inspection.
-This proposed AD would require replacement of the affected HPT wheels at new, lower life limits.
-We are proposing this AD to correct the unsafe condition on these products.
+We propose to adopt a new airworthiness directive (AD) for certain Rolls-Royce Corporation (RRC) AE 3007A and AE 3007C model turbofan engines.
+This proposed AD was prompted by an updated analysis that lowered the life limit of fan wheels installed on the affected engines.
+This proposed AD would require removal of the affected fan wheel at new, lower life limits.
+We are proposing this AD to address the unsafe condition on these products.

 You may send comments, using the procedures found in 14 CFR 11.43 and 11.45, by any of the following methods: